Skip to Content

 Another great feature about these stones is that the diamond surface plate can be replaced without having to re-purchase the base plate.

-The advantage of this set is that you get 4 high-quality stones that will cover a wide range of sharpening needs.
+The advantage of this set is that you get four high-quality stones that will cover a wide range of sharpening needs.
 These stones are the most durable of the selection and can easily last up to 10 years.

 • The number of stones in the set: 1 x 140 grit, 1 x 400 grit, 1 x 600 grit, and 1 x 1200 grit (Amazon links).